Group Family Child Care Home Regulations for Licensure

 c.
 Provide relevant first aid support, as needed;

 d.
-Ensure special care for the child, including a comfortable resting space in a quiet area away from other children, within sight and sound of the provider/assistant(s); and
+Ensure special care for the child, including a comfortable resting space in a quiet area away from other children, within sight and sound of the provider/substitute/assistant(s); and

 e.
 Disinfect furniture and materials touched by the ill child.